 Use an email address you check frequently (Yahoo, Gmail or Hotmail preferred).

 Questions and answers are case sensitive.
 Be sure to review the answers you type by clicking the small icon within the text box to ensure you are writing the answers down exactly how you type them.

 After creating your FSA ID, you will receive an email containing a six-digit security code to validate it.
 Check your email immediately – this security code is temporary (5 minutes or less).

 For more information or to troubleshoot FSA ID issues, call the U.S. Department of Education at 1-800-557-7394.

 Determine Your Dependency Status

 The U.S. Department of Education believes a student's family shares in the responsibility of paying for college.
 Therefore, students fitting the classification of "dependent" must report their parents' personal and financial information on the FAFSA.

-A student is considered dependent if younger than age 23.
-All students born after January 1, 1994 are considered as dependent students.
+Most students are considered dependent if age 23 or younger.
+All students born after January 1, 1995 are considered dependent students.
 Dependent students must report parent data on the FAFSA, regardless of whether or not the student lives apart from them.